 - Completed application.

 - Immunization record for measles, mumps, rubella and chickenpox (MMR must be administered two times).
-If you were born January 1, 1957 or before, it is not necessary to obtain these records.

 - Results of a PPD test for tuberculosis administered no more than three months prior to the volunteer's start date.